jhpyle/docassemble/_docs/language.md

 By default, the active language and locale are determined by the `language` and `locale` settings in the **docassemble** [configuration].

+The value of `language` must be a two-character lowercase [ISO-639-1] code.
+For example, Spanish is `es`, French is `fr`, and Arabic is `ar`.

+The value of `locale` must be a locale name without the language prefix, such as `US.utf8` or `DE.utf8`.
+Any locale you use must be available on your system.

 The functions `set_language` and `set_locale` from
 `docassemble.base.util` will change the active language and locale.
 If you write functions that need to know the current language or